AbhijetPokhrel/gonotification/README.md

 ```

 ## Working
 Once the server and clients are connected type some message in server console and press enter the message should pop up on client console.
-You can connect as many clinet as you want to the same server.
+You can connect as many client as you want to the same server.
 The notification goes to all of them.